Skip to main content

 Deliverables

-• INT4/INT8 quantization configuration with accuracy verification on eval set
+• INT4/INT8 quantization with eval-set accuracy verification

 • Automated retraining pipeline with evaluation gates